-Planning a gift to the Michigan Masonic Charitable Foundation is a beautiful way to leave a legacy.
+Planning a gift to the Michigan Masonic Charitable Foundation or your Lodge Charity Account is a beautiful way to leave a legacy.
 Whether giving through personal bequest (i.e. will or trust), designating the organization as a beneficiary or setting up a charitable remainder trust, we have multiple options available for you to easily plan your gift.

 A will, bequest or living trust is an easy and popular way to ensure your charitable legacy has an impact.
 By leaving a bequest or gift in your will, you retain full control of your property and assets through your entire life, and you have the flexibility to change the terms of your gift in case your life circumstances change simply by updating your will or trust.

 To make a bequest, you simply need to include language in your will that direct the portion of your estate or assets you wish to give to us.
 Your options are remarkably flexible, as you can designate:

 You can name the Michigan Masonic Charitable Foundation as the beneficiary of your life insurance policy or retirement plans.
 Its as simple as filling out a form from your insurer or financial advisor.

 Designating us as a beneficiary is also flexible–you can designate us as the sole beneficiary or a share among others, and you can change your designations or terms at any time.

 If you have a traditional Individual Retirement Account (IRA) and are 70 ½ years old or older, you can make a gift to the Michigan Masonic Charitable Foundation directly from your IRA and take advantage of potential tax benefits in return.